-Dr. Das has been the recipient of several awards and research grants, including two Ontario Graduate Scholarships, the Chancellor Jackman Junior Fellowship (from the Jackman Humanities Institute, University of Toronto), and the Khashu Award for Tagore Studies (from the Institute for South Asia Studies, UC Berkeley).
-Dr. Das has taught courses in global modernisms, postcolonial and transnational literatures, and South Asian literatures.
+For her doctoral work, Dr. Das received several awards and research grants, including two Ontario Graduate Scholarships, the Chancellor Jackman Junior Fellowship (from the Jackman Humanities Institute, University of Toronto), and the Khashu Award for Tagore Studies (from the Institute for South Asia Studies, UC Berkeley).

 Refereed Journal Articles